jiyu3/blobModule/README.md

 # blobModule
-a collection of function related with blob(Binary Large OBject).
+This is a collection of function related with blob(Binary Large OBject).